pravsemilo/kubernetes-notes/kubernetes.io/Documentation/Concepts/Compute,_Storage,_and_Networking_Extensions/Logging_Architecture.md

+* Easiest and most embraced logging method for containerized applications is to write to standard output and standard error streams.
 * Logs should have a separate storage and lifecycle independent of nodes, pods or containers.
 This concept is called _cluster-level logging_.
 	* Requires a separate backend to store, analyze and query logs.
 	* No native storage solution for log data.